andreasvc/disco-dop/docs/cli/treesearch.rst

 Only treebanks in bracket format ary supported, but trees can be n-ary.
 Note that the tgrep2 command needs to be installed.
-A version with small improvements is available from https://github.com/andreasvc/tgrep2
+A version with small improvements is available from https://github.com/andreasvc/tgrep2 Treebanks may be compressed with gzip, zstd, or lz4.

 TGrep2 operators::